 Content marketing is really the new SEO because it drives all 5 factors plus many of the other 200 or so factors making up the latest Google search algorithm.

-Content marketing is not only changing SEO strategy, it’s changing the very nature of digital marketing and social media marketing strategy.
+Content marketing is not only changing the SEO strategy, but it’s also changing the very nature of digital marketing and social media marketing strategy.

 If you’re not developing and implementing a strong content marketing strategy, get ready for obscurity.